The Hardcore Holidayoff

 She looks around…

-As Shorts Minion collapses on the ground in utter, fantastical shock at what he’s witnessing, Harmony raises the heavy glass slowly to her softening lips amidst a churning chorus of both “go go go!” and “no, no, no!“
+As Shorts Minion collapses on the ground in utter, blissful shock at what he’s witnessing, Harmony raises the heavy glass slowly to her softening lips amidst a churning chorus of both “go go go!” and “no, no, no!“

 “I’ll take care of this,” Bloise asks, taking the dive to down the glass of pure indecency much to the shock and thrill of everyone watching.
 A host of female minions squeal in confusion, and Fanfiction Minion’s eyes gain a spark of pure inspiration.